saddington/yen-handbook/1-employment.md

 Here is what the first few 1-on-1's will look like (and the most important question that I'm going to ask!):
 - Week 1: Is everything beginning to settle?
 What is missing from your work environment that isn't "working"?
 How do you feel about the process so far?
-- Week 2: Tell me more about your work history, the good times and the bad.
+- Week 2: Tell me more about your previous experience with managers and leaders — tell me what you've appreciated and what worked (and tell me everything that you thought didn't!).
 How have your leaders behaved and how has that impacted you?
-And, most importantly, how can be more sensitive to your experiences?
+And, most importantly, how can be _more_ sensitive to your past experiences?
-- Week 3:
+- Week 3: This is expectations have crashed into reality!
+Let's talk about the `deltas` in what you expected our culture and operations to be and what you've **really** experienced in the first few weeks!
+What's the biggest surprise?
 - Week 4:
 - Week 5:
 - Week 6: